 It saves you time and it gives them answers without brand interactions, which they love!
 Of course, they can go ahead and message you with any further questions they may have.

 You can use labels for your conversations – such as ‘New Lead’, ‘Cold Lead’, ‘Payment Pending’, etc. – or even specific messages within your conversations, so you can more easily sort through and find (and follow up with!) prospective customers.
 This is especially useful for small business owners, who tend to get overwhelmed with the many responsibilities of a growing brand.

 3. WhatsApp Web

 You don’t need to rely on your mobile app to use WhatsApp – if you’re busy working away on your laptop or in the middle of a meeting, you can switch to using WhatsApp Web.
 This helps you stay connected no matter what device you’re on, so you don’t miss an important query or conversation.

 We’ve mentioned these before, but automated messaging tools such as automatic greetings, replies, or away messages help you stay prompt and responsive with your potential customers.

 5. Short Links

 Your WhatsApp Business account comes with a short link (you can find this under Settings > Business Tools) that you can share with potential customers via other channels they might have reached out to you on.
 The short link allows customers to click and instantly start messaging you on WhatsApp via your Business account.

 We hope you’re now well-equipped to use WhatsApp as a small business marketing tool!
-It’s easy to set up and useful to help navigate the usually-disorganized, busy world of small business growth.
+It’s easy to set up and use to help navigate the usually-disorganized, busy world of small business growth.
 If you have any questions, we’d be happy to answer them – simply reach out in the comments section below.